DevOpsDSM/workshop-aws-terraform-2019-10/README.md

 This folder was used by instructors to setup cloud VMs for participants to use during the workshop.

+_NOTE_: because this is a short workshop, there were some corners cut around instance ssh access.
+Forgive and forget.
+Also don't do this...

 As an instructor, you can run this:

 ```